 For the next few minutes, the only sound in the lab was of Utsumi making and drinking her instant coffee at a lab bench (which, sadly, tasted just as bland as usual), and Yukawa's chair creaking as he rocked gently back and forth on it, still facing the window.
 The clock read one o' clock.
 It was quite peaceful in the lab.

 It was one ten a.m.
 Outside, at the back gates of Teito University, a black van had pulled over, dropping off five figures before driving off again.
-One of them, a man of medium height wearing a dark jacket, put a clear plastic bag down against the gate before following his four companions into the school.
+One of them, a man of medium height wearing a dark jacket, put a clear plastic bag down against the gate.
+The other four seemed to watch; it was then something seemed to catch the attention of the man who had the bag.
+He looked towards the university, then made a motion with his hand to his companions.
+A moment's pause later, they entered the school.

 If anyone looked closely, they would be able to see that the bag contained the messy remains of a small, furry animal, its identity unrecognizable in the state it was now in.